SCUR0/PowerShell-Scripts/README.md

   A Powershell script that will adjust the reboot task permissions in update orchestrator to prevent windows from automatically rebooting.
 The script will perminently disable auto reboot until the next feature update.
 This is due to how windows wipes the windows directory during updates.

   Changes have been made for 1809.
+I have not tested for newer versions and am no longer developing this script.

 ## Active Directory

 These use a config hash that needs to be modified to match local enviroment.
 These were designed for my work center.

+### Archive-UserFiles.ps1

+Searches multiple network locations for user files and then moves via robocopy.

 ### Get-LAPSPass.ps1